sirishrajuri/File-Upload-Using-Angular-and-Spring-security-h2-db-/README.md

-for any node issues, run belo command: export NODE_OPTIONS=--openssl-legacy-provider
+for any node issues, run below command: export NODE_OPTIONS=--openssl-legacy-provider

 and also set the node to point to the lts version.